Kyle Tucker Player Props: Astros vs. Phillies

 Kyle Tucker At The Plate

-- Tucker has an RBI in 12 of 26 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- Tucker has had at least one RBI in 44.4% of his games this season (12 of 27), with two or more RBI six times (22.2%).
+He has also accounted for three or more of his team's runs in one contest.

-- In nine of 26 games this year, he has scored, including multiple runs once.
+- In nine of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.